eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 we've already done it: in 1.1, we added `sealed`.

 We chose what we think is the lesser of two evils.

+Ceylon has so many other more powerful ways to reduce verbosity, that semicolons are simply small beer.

 ### Parentheses `()` in control structures